 - For babies older than six months, ask your doctor about polyethylene glycol (Miralax) products, which are more effective than other constipation treatments.

 - For babies younger than six months, try to avoid laxatives that need to be mixed with water, as these might be difficult to feed to a breastfed baby and may interrupt the breastfeeding relationship.
 Oral laxatives, such as Lactulose or Senna, and Glycerine suppositories are recommended.

 If your baby has repeated episodes of constipation, you should see your pediatrician.

 by Heather (Jamaica)

 I have a 6weeks old premature baby boy.
 He is on formula and iron because I'm not producing enough milk.

-I realize that he has a problem passing his stool on his own, so I assist by giving massage and using the q-tip.
+I realize he has a problem passing his stool on his own, so I assist by giving a massage and using the q-tip.
 I'm concerned.
-Advise as to what I can do, other than what I am doing.
+Please advise what I can do other than what I am doing.

 Constipation and Formula

 Hi, Heather.
 Many times moms have found that if they change the type of formula they give their babies, constipation goes away.